The City Observatory

 The observatory may have been conceived in the spirit of scientific discovery but for much if its working life its purpose was more practical and intimately linked to the expansion of maritime trade from the nearby Port of Leith.
 Transit telescopes were used to monitor passing celestial objects, which in turn provided accurate time by which sailors could set their chronometers (time pieces).
 The ‘politician’s clock’ – so called as it has two faces - which sailors once walked up Calton Hill to read, survives in the window of the Transit House.

 In turn, accurate time facilitated accurate naval navigation and became a significant enabler for the expansion of trade and empire from the Port of Leith, which was a key importer and exporter of goods to and from slave plantations in the Caribbean, including sugar, rum, linen, and dried fish.

 Collective and the City Observatory

 Collective was established in 1984 as an organisation dedicated to the presentation of new art.
-Collective first became involved with the site when it commissioned artists Kim Coleman and Jenny Hogarth to exhibit work in the Observatory during the 2010 Edinburgh Art Festival.
-In 2013, Collective moved to a temporary gallery space on Calton Hill and began fundraising to restore and develop the site in partnership with City of Edinburgh Council as a new kind of observatory, where visitors are invited to look at, think about, and produce contemporary art.
-Collective opened to the public in November 2018.
+We first became involved with the site after commissioning artists Kim Coleman and Jenny Hogarth to exhibit work in the Observatory during the 2010 Edinburgh Art Festival.
+In 2013, Collective moved to a temporary gallery space on Calton Hill and began fundraising to restore and develop the site in partnership with City of Edinburgh Council as a new centre for contemporary art.
+Scottish architecture practice Collective Architecture were invited to lead the renovation of Collective's new home, with the site opening to the public in November 2018.